An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Numerical implementation

 \subsection{Particle iterative algorithm (procedure \noun{pushParticles} in Alg. \ref{alg:Iterative-solution-of-CN})}

-The procedure \noun{pushParticles} consists of a triple loop, the outer of which cycles over particles, the middle one traverses the orbit in segments, and the inner one converges on the particle equations per segment.
-In the inner loop, we solve the orbit equations for each particle, which are iterated to convergence in each substep ($\nu,\nu+1$), with electric fields and current densities segment-averaged as indicated earlier.
-In general, substepping is equipped with a timestep estimator for $\Delta\tau_{p}$ \citep{chen2011energy}.
+The procedure \noun{pushParticles} consists of a triple loop, the outer of which cycles over particles, the middle one traverses the orbit in substeps, and the inner one converges on the particle equations per substep.
+In the inner loop, we solve the orbit equations for each particle, which are iterated to convergence in each substep $\nu$, with electric fields and current densities segment-averaged as indicated earlier.
+Substepping is equipped with a timestep estimator for $\Delta\tau_{p}$ (Eq. \ref{eq:delta-tau-estimate}).
 Particle substepping can be particularly useful in the presence of magnetic field gradients \citep{ricketson2020energy}, when the magnetic field is weak, and for boundary treatment of particles near a wall.
-In the present setting, we initially set $\Delta\tau=\Delta t$ for all particles, and only turn on the timestep estimator when convergence for a given orbit segment is slow or when near a physical boundary.
+In the present setting, we initially set $\Delta\tau_{p}^{\nu}=\Delta t$ for all particles, and only turn on the timestep estimator when convergence for a given orbit substep is slow or when near a physical boundary.

 The particle phase-space positions per substep $\nu$ are found by iterating Eqs. \ref{eq:cn_x^nu}-\ref{eq:cn_v^nu} in a Picard fashion.
-The iteration is initialized with the previous segment position and velocity, $\{\mathbf{x}_{p}^{\nu},\mathbf{v}_{p}^{\nu}\}$.
-After each iteration, the initial and final positions $(\mathbf{x}_{p}^{\nu+1},\mathbf{x}_{p}^{\nu+1})$ of the $\nu$-segment of a given particle orbit are known, and sub-segments $\Delta\mathbf{x}_{p}^{s}$ are computed from cell crossings assuming a straight orbit (Fig. \ref{fig:substepping}).
-Once sub-segments are known, the electric field is segment-averaged, and the iteration proceeds.
+The iteration is initialized with the previous substep position and velocity, $(\mathbf{x}_{p}^{\nu},\mathbf{v}_{p}^{\nu})$.
+After each substep iteration to find the final position $(\mathbf{x}_{p}^{\nu+1},\mathbf{x}_{p}^{\nu+1})$, segments $\Delta\mathbf{x}_{p}^{s}$ are computed from cell crossings assuming a straight orbit (Fig. \ref{fig:substepping}).
+Once segments are known, the electric field is segment-averaged (Eq. \ref{eq:E-avg}), and the iteration proceeds.